MohamedElashri/Jupyter-to-Markdown/README.md

-# Jupyter-to-Markdown
+# Jupyter to Markdown
-Convert Jupyter notebook files to markdown
+Convert Jupyter notebook files to Markdown

 ## Usage